8ta4/accent/README.md

 > What is `accent`?

-`accent` is a tool designed to help you fine-tune your spoken language skills by focusing on pinpointing what needs improvement.
+`accent` is a tool to identify mispronunciations.

 ## Setup